GENERAL INFORMATION - http://www.cs.columbia.edu/~nieh/teaching/e6998

 Meeting Times and Location:

-providers today.
-This course will cover the design and
+This course will cover the underlying technologies that enable major

-will cover the design and implementation of hypervisors, including CPU
+will include many aspects of the design and implementation of

 Prof. Jason Nieh.